MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Cause**: The problem could be a SQL database transient failure.

-- **Recommendation**:  Retry the operation to update the linked service connection string with a larger connection timeout value.
+- **Recommendation**:  Retry the operation to update the connection connection string with a larger connection timeout value.

 ## Error code: SqlAutoCreateTableTypeMapFailed

-- **Message**: `Type '%dataType;' in source side cannot be mapped to a type that supported by sink side(column name:'%columnName;') in autocreate table.`
+- **Message**: `Type '%dataType;' in source side cannot be mapped to a type that supported by destination side(column name:'%columnName;') in autocreate table.`

 - **Cause**: The autocreation table can't meet the source requirement.

-- **Recommendation**:  Update the column type in *mappings*, or manually create the sink table in the target server.
+- **Recommendation**:  Update the column type in *mappings*, or manually create the destination table in the target server.

 ## Error code: SqlDataTypeNotSupported